Gcavazo1/QuickToken-Platform/README.md

 - Basic knowledge of smart contracts
 - Wallet with network tokens for deployment (ETH, MATIC, etc.)
 - Infura account (free tier is sufficient)
+- MetaMask or similar wallet for testing and deployment

 ## 🚀 Installation